hamandatorres/hamandatorres/README.md

 I enjoy learning new things and being creative.
 I am an immigrant to the United States but was raised in the San Francisco Bay Area.
 I currently reside in St George, Utah with my lovely wife, Lacey and our two dogs, Alfie and Fargo.

-Skills: REACT / JS / HTML / CSS
+Skills: REACT / JS / HTML / CSS / C# / .NET 9

 - 🔭 I’m currently working on learning to become a full stack developer
 - 🌱 I’m currently learning backend developement with postgresql